 The costs to transfer video to digital by doing it yourself will depend on how much equipment you have to buy and time required to learn how to transfer correctly and the time to transfer each tape.
 People ask is there a high-speed transfer system? (some audio cassette transfers used to have this feature) No, there is no everyday high-speed video transfer machine.
 Everything has to take place in real-time.
 A 2-hour video takes 2 hours to transfer.
 Figure that into your calculations before tackling such a complex project.

+A keyword to search for is “we convert old camcorder tapes” to digital.
 If it is available at your library take advantage of VHS viewing stations.
 Remember they are viewing and not transfer stations.

 I wish you well in whatever direction you take in digitizing your old camcorder tapes to digital.
 Remember it’s all about saving and preserving memories and the ability to pass on those images and videos for future generations to enjoy.